SibaIssa/ROS2-service-for-MST/README.md

 git clone https://github.com/SibaIssa/ROS2-service-for-MST.git
 ```
 ---
-### Now we need to run our docker and we will name it *mydocker*, and be carefull to change the *usr* in the following path with your device's username:
+### Now we need to run our docker and we will name it *mydocker*, and be careful to change the *usr* in the following path with your device's username:
 ```
 sudo docker run -it -v /home/usr/Task:/home/usr/Task --name mydocker osrf/ros:foxy-desktop
 ```